Do You Want to Invest in a Solar System?

 Solar Panel System Cost

 Solar panel systems have dropped in price considerably over the past years.
 This is a result of decreased manufacturing costs and increased competition in the market.
-Depending on the system size, prices range from £1,500 for the 1 kWh solar system and can exceed £20,000 for the larger 6 kWh system.
+Depending on the system size, prices range from £1,500 for the 1 kWh solar panel system and can exceed £20,000 for the larger 6 kWh system.

 In the UK, the government plays an important role in helping to make solar energy more affordable and profitable (excess power can be sold to the national grid).